-Hay fever – Piriton for the treatment of hay fever, parents should administer antihistamine before the pupil starts school, it is not necessary for schools to administer antihistamine for the treatment of hay fever.
+Piriton for the treatment of hay fever, parents should administer antihistamine before the student starts school, it is not necessary for schools to administer antihistamine for the treatment of hay fever.

 These non-prescription medications will be administered by staff providing they are supplied in the original packaging and accompanied by a ‘Bishop Luffa parental request for school to administer medicine’ form (Appendix 1).
-Medication must be suitable for the pupil’s age, supplied by the parent (not the school) and in its original packaging, with manufacturer’s instructions.
-The use of antihistamine will be detailed on the pupils Individual Health Care Plan.
+Medication must be suitable for the student's age, supplied by the parent or carer (not the school) and in its original packaging, with manufacturer’s instructions.
+The use of antihistamine will be detailed on the student's Individual Health Care Plan.
 The medication will be stored and administration recorded as for prescription medicines.
-The school will inform the parent / guardian the time and dose of the non-prescription medication that has been administered.
+The school will inform the parent / carer the time and dose of the non-prescription medication that has been administered.

-Parents or carers should provide the head teacher with sufficient information about their child’s medical condition and treatment or special care needed at school.
-Arrangements can then be made, between the parents, head teacher, healthcare manager and other relevant health professionals to ensure that the pupil’s medical needs are managed well during their time in school.
-For pupils with significant needs, arrangements will be documented in an Individual Healthcare Plan (IHP) or Educational Health and Care plan (EHC).
-These plans will be reviewed by the school annually or following a significant change in a pupil’s medical condition.
+Parents or carers should provide the Head Teacher with sufficient information about their child’s medical condition and treatment or special care needed at school.
+Arrangements can then be made, between the parents or carers, Head Teacher, healthcare manager and other relevant health professionals to ensure that the student's medical needs are managed well during their time in school.
+For students with significant needs, arrangements will be documented in an Individual Healthcare Plan (IHP) or Educational Health and Care plan (EHC).
+These plans will be reviewed by the school annually or following a significant change in a student's medical condition.

 For certain long-term medical conditions, it is important for children to learn how to self-administer their medication.
-Appropriate arrangements for medication should be agreed and documented in the pupil’s individual health care plan and parents should complete the relevant section of Bishop Luffa parental request for school to administer medicine’ form (Appendix 1).
+Appropriate arrangements for medication should be agreed and documented in the student's individual health care plan and parents and carers should complete the relevant section of Bishop Luffa parental request for school to administer medicine’ form (Appendix 1).

 The school will ensure that the staff who administer medicine to control specific chronic conditions are trained to administer those specific medicines, for example, Anaphylaxis (adrenaline auto injector), Diabetes (insulin) Epilepsy (midazolam).
 Training in the administration of these specific medicines is arranged via the healthcare manager.
 A record of training must be maintained to show the date of training for each member of staff and when repeat or refresher training is required.